asthajha0211/Telemarketing-Bank-Prospects/README.md

 # Telemarketing-Bank-Prospects
-Whether or not a user will subscribe to a term deposit
+About: Whether or not a user will subscribe to a term deposit College Project for 'Big Data Analytics'